zchee/golang-wiki/Home.md

   - Finding Go Libraries & Tools
     - Start by searching [godoc.org](http://godoc.org)
     - Then check this list of [Go open source projects](Projects) for additional search tools and curated lists.
-  - [Managing your dependencies](PackageManagementTools) - An overview of the tools you can use to manage the libraries that your appliction depends on.
+  - [Managing your dependencies](PackageManagementTools) - An overview of the tools you can use to manage the libraries that your application depends on.
   - Publishing Go Packages as Open Source
     - Getting ready to publish your package?
 [Start here.](PackagePublishing)
     - [The Go Checklist](https://github.com/matttproud/gochecklist) - A comprehensive guide for publishing a project.